Fish School Search

-Fish School Search (FSS), proposed by Bastos Filho and Lima Neto in 2008 is, in its basic version, an unimodal optimization algorithm inspired on the collective behavior of fish schools.
+Fish School Search (FSS), proposed by Bastos Filho and Lima Neto in 2008 is, in its basic version, a unimodal optimization algorithm inspired by the collective behavior of fish schools.
 The mechanisms of feeding and coordinated movement were used as inspiration to create the search operators.
 The core idea is to make the fishes “swim” toward the positive gradient in order to “eat” and “gain weight”.
-Collectively, the heavier fishes have more influence on the search process as a whole, what makes the barycenter of the fish school moves toward better places in the search space over the iterations.
+Collectively, the heavier fishes have more influence on the search process as a whole, which makes the barycenter of the fish school move toward optima in the search space over successive iterations.

 The FSS uses the following principles: